graphiti-api/graphiti/guides/concepts/testing.md

 tests**.

 This is because the same Resource logic can be re-used at multiple endpoints.
-PostResource can be referenced at `/posts` and `/top_posts` and `/admin/posts`, but we shouldn't have to test the same filtering and sorting logic over and over.
-Querying, Persistence and Serialization are all Resource responsibilities, tested in Resource tests.
+PostResource can be referenced at `/posts`, `/top_posts`, and `/admin/posts`, but we shouldn't have to test the same filtering and sorting logic over and over.
+Querying, persistence, and serialization are all Resource responsibilities, tested in Resource tests.

 We still want API tests, though, to test everything outside of the
-Resource: routing, middleware, cache rules, response codes, etc.
+Resource: routing, middleware, cache rules, response codes, etc…

 Typically, you'll write the API test **once** and not have to touch it again.